Jenessa’s Cadillac Margarita

 Square close up of two cadillac margaritas in front of a stand mixer and bowl of citrus fruit.

-A Top Shelf Margarita Recipe
+Jenessa’s Top Shelf Margarita Recipe

 The three liquors for a cadillac margarita - grand marnier, reposado tequilla, and cointreau in front of a basket of citrus fruit.

-These days many margarita recipes floating around include additional sweeteners like agave syrup or simple syrup, or cheap sweet and sour mixes to create that sweet tangy flavor that is the signature of a good margarita.
-However, according to the International Bartenders Association a standard margarita only contains tequila, cointreau (aka orange liqueur), and lime juice.
-To make it a cadillac margarita you add in a shot of grand marnier.
-Here is what we put in this classic cadillac margarita.
+These days, many margarita recipes floating around include additional sweeteners like agave syrup or simple syrup, or cheap sweet and sour mixes to create that sweet, tangy flavor that is the signature of a good margarita.
+However, according to the International Bartenders Association, a standard margarita only contains tequila, Cointreau (aka orange liqueur), and lime juice.
+To make it a Cadillac margarita you add in a shot of Grand Marnier.
+Here is what we put in this classic Cadillac margarita.

 Recommended Bar Tools